bbye98/mdhelper/README.md

 ["Compiling OpenMM from Source Code"](http://docs.openmm.org/latest/userguide/library/02_compiling.html) for more section of the OpenMM User Guide for more information.

+If you use Anaconda or Miniconda, it is recommended that you use the conda-forge channel to install dependencies.
+To make conda-forge the default channel, use

+    conda config --add channels conda-forge

 ### Virtual environment

 It is recommended, but not necessary, that you create a virtual